Jan Kochanowski: Works

-Some of his works can be seen as journalistic commentaries, before the advent of journalism per see, expressing views of the royal court in the 1560s and 1570s, and aimed at members of parliament (the Sejm) and voters.
+Some of his works can be seen as journalistic commentaries, before the advent of journalism per se, expressing views of the royal court in the 1560s and 1570s, and aimed at members of parliament (the Sejm) and voters.
 This period also saw most of his Fraszki (Epigrams), published in 1584 as a three-volume collection of 294 short poems reminiscent of Giovanni Boccaccio's Decameron.
 They became Kochanowski's most popular writings, spawning many imitators in Poland.
 Czesław Miłosz, 1980 Nobel lureate Polish poet, calls them a sort of "very personal diary, but one where the personality of the author never appears in the foreground".
 Another of Kochanowski's works from the time is the non-poetic political-commentary dialogue, Wróżki (Portents).

 A major work from that period was Odprawa posłów greckich (The Dismissal of the Greek Envoys, written ca. 1565-66 and first published and performed in 1578; translated into English in 2007 by Bill Johnston as The Envoys).
 This was a blank-verse tragedy that recounted an incident, modeled after Homer, leading to the Trojan War.
 It was the first tragedy written in Polish, and its theme of the responsibilities of statesmanship resonates to this day.
 The play was performed on 12 January 1578 in Warsaw's Ujazdów Castle at the wedding of Jan Zamoyski and Krystyna Radziwiłł (Zamoyski and the Radziwiłł family were among Kochanowski's important patrons).
 Miłosz calls The Dismissal of the Greek Envoys "the finest specimen of Polish humanist drama".